-At this point you might feel a little bit overwhelmed if history is not your thing.
+At this point, you might feel a little bit overwhelmed if history is not your thing.
 However, if you want more you can visit the Hijo del Árbol de la Noche Triste, the Flag Monument, the Heroes Monument, the Templo de la Tercera Orden and the Templo del Señor de El Llanito.

 You can also visit a few haciendas.
 A hacienda was a Spanish large estate or plantation with a dwelling house.
 They were very common in the Colonization Period.
-You can still visit some in the area like Hacienda de la Erre, Hacienda de Trancas and Hacienda Rincón de Abasolo.
+You can still visit some in the area like Hacienda de la Erre, Hacienda de Trancas, and Hacienda Rincón de Abasolo.

 Whenever I travel, I always try to eat at least one dish from the region.
 This makes any travel experience more enjoyable in my opinion.

-There are also dishes that come from the otomí culture which include preparations with squirrels, rabbits and rats.
+There are also dishes that come from the otomí culture which include preparations with squirrels, rabbits, and rats.
 When we talk rats, we talk about the brown kind, those who live in the woods, not the sewage type.
 I just wanted to clarify. 🙂

-Another thing Dolores Hidalgo is famous for are its nieves (I think it translates as Italian ice).
+Another thing Dolores Hidalgo is famous for is its nieves (I think it translates as Italian ice).
 They have the normal kind like lime, but they also have exotic flavors which include tequila, chicharrón, shrimp, cheese, avocado, beer, mole, etc. Give them a try!